Sangangüey

 Sangangüey is an eroded stratovolcano standing 2340 meters tall in the Trans-Mexican Volcanic Belt of Mexico.
 The volcano is located immediately southeast of Tepic in the state of Nayarit in Mexico.
-There has been no confirmed historical eruptions, although an Indian legend recorded the volcano erupting in 1742.
+There has been no confirmed historical eruptions, and the volcano is believed to be dormant; although an indigenous legend recorded the volcano erupting in 1742.
 The eruption is believed to be one occurring on a flank cinder cone on the volcano.
 Within the last 300,000 years however, the volcano has produced 45 cinder cones and lava flows.